exerpteam/odin-drop-in/packages/odin-dropin/README.md

-# Exerp ODIN Payment Drop-in Facade (`@exerp/odin-dropin`)
+# ODIN Payment Drop-in Facade (`@exerp/odin-dropin`)

-This package provides the public facade for integrating the Exerp ODIN Payment Drop-in component into web applications.
+This package provides the public facade for integrating the ODIN Payment Drop-in component into web applications.
 It simplifies the interaction with the underlying Stencil web components and the `OdinPay.js` library.

 ## Installation